SofranSebastian/SafeIsSmart/README.md

 ![github_logo](https://user-images.githubusercontent.com/25872149/144694756-404f9542-29df-4a0f-8a6f-c3edb73c7963.png)

-safeissmart is a mobile application developed for @unihack2021 which aims to create a smart mobility environment for all it's users by offering quick finding of all institutions that can provide medical support in the area chosen by the user plus a navigation to the chosen place, also a smart alert system for warning the driver when he/she is about to encounter a dangerous intersection or crosswalk on the way to the medical institution.
+safeissmart is a cross-platform mobile application developed with the React-Native framework under the Expo managed workflow which aims to create a smart mobility environment for all it's users by offering quick finding of all institutions that can provide medical support in the area chosen by the user plus a navigation to the chosen place.

+The core functionality is represented by the navigation which has a smart alert system for warning the driver/pedestrian when he/she is about to encounter a dangerous intersection or crosswalk on the way to the medical institution.

+The application also provides information about the COVID-19 situation in Romania by counties under the form of a heat map.

 # Run it